koverstreet/bcachefs/Documentation/filesystems/bcachefs/future/idle_work.rst

 background work while the system should be idle.

-The complicating factor is that there are a number of background tasks, which form a heirarchy (or a digraph, depending on how you divide it up) - one background task may generate work for another.
+The complicating factor is that there are a number of background tasks, which form a hierarchy (or a digraph, depending on how you divide it up) - one background task may generate work for another.

-Thus proper idle detection needs to model this heirarchy.
+Thus proper idle detection needs to model this hierarchy.

 - Foreground writes
 - Page cache writeback